-The figure representing vertical faces on an object such as front view, side view, and the rearview is called elevation, showing a view of the top of an object is called the plan, and including a view of the underside is called bottom view.
+The figure representing vertical faces on an object such as front view, side view, and the rear-view is called elevation, showing a view of the top of an object is called the plan, and showing a view of the underside is called bottom view.

 2. Principles of Orthographic Drawing

 The following principles should be understood before drawing orthographic projections:

 a.
 The top view (plan) and front view (elevation) are always in line vertically.

 b.
 The front view (elevation) and side view (end elevation) are always in line horizontally.

 c.
 The length of the top view is always the same as the length of the front view.

 d.
 The breadth of the top view is always the same as the breadth of the side view.